| |

 Leslie

-Davis Guccione - Tell Me How the Wind
+Davis Guccione - Tell Me How the Wind Sounds

-(Teen) (Point) An ordinary summer
+(Teen) (Point)

-when fifteen-year-old Amanda meets Jake, a seventeen-year-old
+and understanding when fifteen-year-old Amanda meets Jake,

-deaf boy. |
+a seventeen-year-old deaf boy.

 Ruth